splunk/public-o11y-docs/gdi/opentelemetry/install-windows.rst

      - Total memory in MIB to allocate to the Collector.
 Automatically calculates the ballast size.
 See :ref:`otel-sizing` for more information.
      - ``512``
    * - ``mode``
-     - Configure the collector service to run in agent or gateway mode.
+     - Configure the Collectorservice to run in agent or gateway mode.
      - ``agent``
    * - ``network_interface``
-     - The network interface the collector receivers listen on.
+     - The network interface the Collectorreceivers listen on.
      - ``0.0.0.0``
    * - ``ingest_url``
      - Set the base ingest URL explicitly instead of the URL inferred from the specified realm.